Driving sustainable investment in African Mining

 Tuesday 04 February 13:00 - 14:00

-The communities we leave behind - and the impact of mine closure
+The communities we leave behind: mine closure

 • What is African mining’s long-term offer to mining communities?